brianbancroft/OpenCanadaGeoData/README.md

   3. [Remote Pixel](https://remotepixel.ca/projects/satellitesearch.html) by Vincent Sarago [Twitter](https://twitter.com/_VincentS_)

-(More stuff goes here)

-## A final call to action.

-There is a Wikipedia page that sits unloved, and out of date.
-If you enjoy using open geodata, and if you love sharing your knowledge about these sources to the world, consider adding a link of your favorite open data portal to this page: [Wikipedia Article on Canadian Open Data](https://en.wikipedia.org/wiki/Open_data_in_Canada).
-It doesn't have to be geospatial.

 #### Thanks to all contributors!
 Making lists is a long process.
 There's a few people who took their time and offered a few links and hints.
 They are (in no particular order):
   * [_Mapperz_](https://twitter.com/mapperz)